ElasriAyoub/Smart-Parking-Raspberry-Pi-Arduino-OPENCV-PYTHON/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Parking spots nowadays are fundamental.
 The increase of vehicles and parkingsmakes it difficult for drivers to find vacant parking spaces rapidly.
-For a Parking company, it’s hard to supervise all of its parking manually, wasting time, energy, and patience.
+For a Parking company, it’s hard to supervise all of its parkings manually, wasting time, energy, and patience.
 In the 21st Century, time is gold.
 So wasting time is a meager problem to identify the spots of its parking in Real-Time.

 A good reflection is to answer the questions of type **WWWHW**.